Leveraging facilities management software to reopen commercial properties

 When more people begin returning to offices, facilities managers will shoulder an important responsibility.
 They need to ensure any and all new requirements are being met during any transition period in the coming months when people may feel safer returning to buildings, but there are still concerns about the spread of the virus.
 The need to work with occupiers to make certain the workplace offers an environment that meets all safety standards and guidelines – such as one-way systems or desk placements.

 Indeed, we will likely see numerous examples of how organizations will need to rethink and repurpose their use of space, both to meet interim requirements and in fact, on a permanent basis in many cases.
 This could include areas that are isolated or “out of bounds” for specific individuals or groups – or may even stretch to areas for testing facilities.
-What’s more, many FM departments and workplace managers will be tasked with completely reimagining their organisation’s use and utilisation of real estate given shifts in working patterns and increased numbers of remote employees.
+What’s more, many FM departments and workplace managers will be tasked with completely reimagining their organization’s use and utilization of real estate given shifts in working patterns and increased numbers of remote employees.

 Technology will play a critical role in handling the changing nature of work.
 Paper-based, manual methods are not robust or reliable enough to manage this evolving situation.
 They cannot be relied on to guide well-informed, strategic decision-making which is required.

-Digitalising the facilities management process
+Digitalizing the facilities management process

-The need to plan spaces more effectively means facilities managers have to rely on complete and accurate information – and have the right solutions in place to visualise and manage their space and related workplace data – so they can take all necessary steps.
-To properly address these challenges, space management solutions that offer visibility of room layouts, seating configurations and calendar bookings in one place will help ensure that locations are utilised in the best and safest way.
+The need to plan spaces more effectively means facilities managers have to rely on complete and accurate information – and have the right solutions in place to visualize and manage their space and related workplace data – so they can take all necessary steps.
+To properly address these challenges, space management solutions that offer visibility of room layouts, seating configurations and calendar bookings in one place will help ensure that locations are utilized in the best and safest way.
 Through software, actions or assets can be assigned to users, and can all be tracked on the system, while requests, assignments and approvals can be applied and automated.
 In what has the potential to be a confusing and sensitive time for stakeholders, this clear communication will be vital.

 Furthermore, building security and safety will continue to be a significant issue as conditions change in the coming months.
 There is a growing need for facilities managers to look at how to streamline visitor management and lobby traffic.
 Knowing the who, when and where of everyone in a commercial property – whether visitors, contractors, tenants, or FM staff themselves – will be more important than ever in ensuring the safe operation of facilities and complying with any government track and trace requirements.

-Employing technology that ensures effective measures are in place and enables organisations to communicate that to all staff will be important in inspiring confidence and assuring those returning to work that their health and safety are being protected.
+Employing technology that ensures effective measures are in place and enables organizations to communicate that to all staff will be important in inspiring confidence and assuring those returning to work that their health and safety are being protected.